paulh777/COMM295_data/README.md

 output_files : output files

+standalone_r_files : converted versions of corresponding jupyter notebook, for use in Rstudio locally, uses url references so the r file can be downloaded independantly

 ### FILES
 .ipynb : all data wrangling and analysis is originally written in jupyter notebook and then converted to html and r

-.r : converted versions of corresponding jupyter notebook, for use in Rstudio locally
+.r : converted versions of corresponding jupyter notebook, for use in Rstudio locally, uses url references so the r file can be downloaded independantly

 .html : an alternate way to better view jupyter notebooks as github may cut off code blocks